apurbnsinghdev/microservice-booking-system/PR_REVIEW.md

 # Bad PR Review:
+So far, the initial structure is good, but there's room for improvement.

 ## Pull Request Summary
 "Implemented checkout logic in cart.
 Also added slot checking and order placing."